futoin/specs/draft/ftn3_iface_definition.md

 The rest of request ID should be integer value starting with 1 and incrementing with every subsequent request sent.
 However, it should be allowed to add other prefixes to this value.

+*Note: Request ID must never be used outside of multiplexing context as it by definition duplicates across different communication channels*

 ## 1.4.
 Uni-directional call pattern